It would seem the practice these days to denigrate

 TRANSIENT RESPONSE:-

-Since the transient response is uniquely related to the steady state response, it provides a quick method of evaluating the dynamic behaviour of a transmitter.
+response, it provides a quick method of evaluating the dynamic behaviour of

 The step function response of the transmitter is shown.
-It plots the RF current in a loop antenna for a step function input to the modulation input.
-The response is fast with very little ringing.
+It plots the RF current

 top